-You’re probably wondering what makes good design and how you can make banner ads that stand out.
+You’re probably wondering what makes good design and how you can create visual materials that stand out.

 While no one can answer this question in just one paragraph, you should know that there are a few elements and principles of design that can make your work much more manageable.
 So, what are the elements of design?